Table of Contents

 - Temperature: Growth is accelerated with the increase in temperature.

 - Light: Light intensity, duration of light and the quality of light influences many physiological processes occurring in a plant.

 - Water: Water is an essential factor for plant growth.
 They grow well in sufficient amount of water.
 They even respond to the scarcity of water.

-- Soil Nutrients: Plants require adequate amount of nutrients for proper growth.
+- Soil Nutrients: Plants require an adequate amount of nutrients for proper growth.
 The quality and quantity of nutrients affect plant growth.

 - Plant Growth Regulators: Various plant growth regulators such as auxin, cytokinin, gibberellins, etc. are added to plants to regulate their growth.

 Differentiation is the process in which the cells specialize into morphologically and physiologically different cells.
 Mature cells can divide and differentiate again and this is known as dedifferentiation.
 This usually occurs in wounded tissues.
 The parenchyma cells are dedifferentiated and thus, the wound is repaired.